vitei/Usagi/README.md

 ----------------------

 With v0.2 the engine was switched from OpenGL to Vulkan
 v0.2.1 enables Vulkan validation and has addressed the issues that presented.
 It has also updated the old particle editor to Vulkan as its replacement is not yet ready.

+Since the code base is in a very early state the assumption is no one outside of the original developers are using the code base for anything other than reference; if you do attempt to make a project in Usagi be aware that you may periodically have to delete your build files (directories that begin with an underscore (such as _build) may periodically have to be deleted as the build system is altered.

 Issues
 ----------------------